AetherUX-Protocol/DGrid-AI-Gateway-Challenge/README.md

 1. **Initialize Swarm:** Launch two instances of `aether_agent.py` from the `/agents` folder.
 2. **Verify Handshake:** Observe the logs for "Handshake Successful" and "State Synchronized."
 3. **Simulate Blackout:** Force-close one agent; observe the second agent maintaining IOU ledger integrity via the Mesh Arbiter.
+  🛠️ Quick Start
+1. Prerequisite: DGrid API Key
+Before running the gateway, ensure you have a valid DGrid API key.

+Generate one at the DGrid Console.

+Ensure your Web3 wallet is connected for authentication.

+2. Environment Setup
+Copy the example environment file: cp .env.example .env
+Open .env and paste your DGRID_API_KEY.

+3. Launch the Gateway
+   # Install dependencies
+npm install

+# Start the AI Gateway
+npm start

 ---